raffienficiaud/livius/doc/source/index.rst

 Installation
 ============

 For FFMpeg related processing, ``ffmpeg`` should be installed and accessible from the command line.
+The dependencies of Livius are the following (which may be installed in a virtual environment, see/search in the wiki for more details).

 .. code::

   pip install numpy
   pip install moviepy

+  # for the documentation
   pip install sphinx
   pip install sphinxcontrib-programoutput
   pip install sphinx_bootstrap_theme